openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powerflex-driver.rst

   and the Gateway section in PowerFlex Deployment Guide.
 See :ref:`powerflex_docs`.

+* PowerFlex supports SDC and NVMe-oF connectivity.
-* PowerFlex Storage Data Client (SDC) must be installed on all OpenStack nodes.
+  The PowerFlex Storage Data Client (SDC) must be installed on all OpenStack nodes when using SDC connectivity.

 .. note:: Ubuntu users must follow the specific instructions in the PowerFlex
           OS Deployment Guide for Ubuntu environments.
 See the ``Deploying